ThanGeo/rasterintervals/README.md

 ### MBR Filter

-Directoris algorithms/, containers/, grid/ and partitioning/ contain code related to the MBR Filter used and is of no dependance to the Raster Intervals, with the exception of the function Relation::load() in containers/relation.cpp that creates the MBRs from the polygon geometries.
+Directories algorithms/, containers/, grid/ and partitioning/ contain code related to the MBR Filter used and is of no dependance to the Raster Intervals.
+The method Relation::load() in containers/relation.cpp creates the MBRs from the polygon geometries.
 Also, when a candidate pair is identified by the MBR Filter, it is forwarded further down the pipeline with the forwardCandidatePair() method that is invoked in the algorithms/fs.h file and implemented in the pipeline.h file.

 ### Pipeline